KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AccuWeatherForecastDeluxe by maxbethge](https://github.com/maxbethge/MMM-AccuWeatherForecastDeluxe)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Advent by Jopyth](https://github.com/Jopyth/MMM-Advent)